 - They are formulated using the highest quality ingredients,

-- They are free from paraaminobenzonic acid derivatives and Lanonolin
+- They are free from para aminobenzoic acid derivatives and Lanolin

 - They contain physical blockers and/or chemical absorbers formulated to deliver the highest level of sun protection.